 The Company does not expect climate change to have a significant impact on its financial position.
 The Company's exposure is through the Group and its reliance on Group-wide funding facilities.
-Within the Group's published Annual Report there is a detailed section on sustainability on pages 30 to 49.
+Within the Group's published Annual Report there is a detailed section on sustainability on pages 39 to 53.
 The Group continues to focus on sustainability and the ultimate aim is to use new aircraft technology to achieve net zero emissions.
 In November 2021, the Group made an important commitment by joining Race to Zero, a UN-backed global campaign to achieve net zero carbon emissions by 2050.
 This was closely followed by setting a carbon emissions intensity reduction target of 35% by 2035 and in September 2022 the Group was the first low-cost airline worldwide to announce an interim target validated by the Science Based Targets initiative (SBTi).
+In the year ended 30 September 2023 the Group has made significant progress against this interim target, delivering a 5% reduction vs FY19.